YoruAlptraum/whatsapp-agent-nodejs/README.md

 npm i
 ```

+in `src/config/` copy `responses.json.example` to `responses.json` and fill in the responses for the bot to use

 you also need to install and start redis server on the server machine, for windows development wsl can be used

-copy `responses.json.example` to `responses.json` and fill in the responses for the bot to use

 ## Launching the app